Shadows of boson and Proca stars with thin accretion disks: Shadows of boson and Proca stars

 Things change moderately in the fifth emission model (\ref{eq:I5}).
-In the Schwarzschild black hole images, the minimum size of the central brightness depression that can be achieved corresponds to an accretion disk model in which the emission extends all the way down to the horizon, and is dubbed as the inner shadow \cite{Chael:2021rjo}.
+In the Schwarzschild black hole images, the minimum size of the central brightness depression that can be achieved corresponds to an accretion disk model in which the emission extends all the way down to the horizon, yielding the inner shadow \cite{Chael:2021rjo}.
 For the boson scalar and Proca stars considered here, the absence of an event horizon allows for the possibility of extending the inner edge of the disk further, even up to the center of the object itself, as given by the model in Eq.(\ref{eq:I5}).
 Interestingly, for the configurations BS1, BS2 and PS1, one verifies that, even though the emission attains a maximum at $r=0$, the observed image features a dimming of luminosity near the center.
 In particular, for the BS1 configuration, the observed image in this situation resembles qualitatively the image produced by a disk with a peak of emission at $r=2M$.
 This effect is progressively dimmer as one decreases the compactness of the boson stars, eventually producing images resembling a single luminosity bubble.
 This result indicates that, even if the emission of the disk is not truncated at some finite radius, horizonless objects without light rings can also produce observable images which are qualitatively similar to those created by the direct emission in conventional black hole shadows if they are compact enough.
+This result contrasts with Refs. \cite{Olivares:2018abq} and \cite{Herdeiro:2021lwl}, in the sense that in the first of these references the dimming of the luminosity is caused by a decrease in the emission due to a decreasing orbital angular velocity as one approaches the center of the bosonic star, and in the second of these references the accretion disk was truncated at a finite radius, similarly to the first four accretion disk models considered in this work.
+This way, even if the emission extends all the way down to the center of the bosonic star, a dimming caused by the gravitational redshift would still be observed if the bosonic star is compact enough.

 The bottom line of this discussion is that the image of a bosonic star configuration, viewed in face-on orientation, is largely dominated by the emission properties (location of its peak and slope of the decay) of the accretion disk, with the shape of the background geometry playing a secondary role, the exception being the case for which the emission peaks at the center of the object since in such a case the brightness of the central bubble moderately changes from one background geometry to another.
 In this sense, a combination of the closeness of the inner edge of the disk to the center of the solution combined with a smoother decay of the emission yields a more diluted luminosity in the impact parameter space.
 Therefore, the chances to confirm the existence of any such objects relies not only on an accurate understanding of the astrophysics of the former in order to produce images of the latter that can be compared to observations, but also in an upgrade of the current facilities to observe diluted luminosities associated to the potential existence of light rings (and to eventually discard such an existence).